minimit/minimit-update/README.md

 # Minimit Update

-**Simple plugin to have a fullscreen browser and javascript detection.**
+**Simple plugin to have a fullscreen browser and javascript detection**

 Just put the php settings and the php include as shown in the source code, you can set the language and the browser's versions you want to check.